28anmol/git_cheatsheet/README.md

 - Always check the working directory where you want git to be initialized with `pwd` command.
 - `git add` tells git to start tracking the particular file and also shifts the file to the staging area
 - `git commit` always needs a message that's why it works with `-m`.
+- `HEAD` points to where the branch is currently at.
+OFc, you can change the location pointer of `HEAD` explicitly in the codebase at your will and to your choice.
+Ultimately, the are just checkpoints like in a video game.
+- there are multiple commits in a branch and `HEAD` points to the latest commit in that branch.
+But you can change to which commit the `HEAD` points to in that particular branch.
+- Always commit before switching to another branch
+- Go to `.git` folder and checkout the `HEAD` file to see where does the `HEAD` point in that current active branch